Actindo-AG/Documentation/DataHub/UserInterface/06_AttributesTab.md

 **Attributes**

 The list displays all attributes that define the selected entity.
 Depending on the entity, you can also edit attributes.
 For example, you can edit long texts, dates, units, and assign images for a product.
 In the left margin column, all available attribute groups of the entity are displayed.
 Click an attribute group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
-If the entity contains attributes that not assigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.
+If the entity contains attributes that are not assigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
     Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow left to the attribute group to expand the group and display the attribute sub-groups.